adventuremomblog

 How Does a Tank Float on the Water?

-When you first look at the tank it’s pretty wild to think that it will float on the river with people inside.
+When you first look at the tank it’s pretty wild to think it will float on the river with people inside.

 group tanking in Nebraska with Dusty Trails